gpmn/GoChainHis/README.md

 # GoChainHis
 ChainHis CLI utils

 cd this project folder, then type "go run ." to execute.
+Also, it is OK to use 'go install .' to build and install GoChainHis to your $GOPATH/bin/ folder, then use GoChainHis directly.

 ## escrow deposit
 - go run . escrow deposit --amount 0.1